IBM/opensource-ai-workshop/docs/pre-work/README.md

 ## Installing Python

-There are multiple ways to install Python, you can follow their [beginner's guide](https://wiki.python.org/moin/BeginnersGuide/Download) or try one of the options below:
+There are multiple ways to install Python, you can follow their [beginner's guide](https://wiki.python.org/moin/BeginnersGuide/Download) based on your operating system.

-### On a Mac

-#### Via the Terminal
+### Using Homebrew (Mac)

 Install [Homebrew](https://brew.sh/) using the following command: